 Nick Cutter is the pseudonym for Craig Davidson, who has written six books, including The Saturday Night Ghost Club, Rust and Bone, The Fighter, Sarah Court, Cataract City, and Precious Cargo.
 His work has appeared in Esquire, GQ, The Cincinnati Review, Salon, The Walrus, and elsewhere.
 Rust and Bone was made into a film in 2012, starring Marion Cotillard and directed by Jacques Audiard.
-Under the pseudonym Nick Cutter, he has released two other novels, The Troop and The Deep, with a third on the way, Little Heaven.
+Under the pseudonym Nick Cutter, he has released three other novels, The Troop and The Deep, and Little Heaven.

 Find Nick Cutter on:

 “The Troop scared the hell out of me.”

 “Lean and crisp and delightfully over-the-top.
 Think Tales From the Crypt, think early Crichton, think King on coke. . . .
 Disquieting, disturbing, and it’s also great fun to read.”

 —Scott Smith, author of The Ruins

 “Cutter (a pseudonym for Craig Davidson) is masterful at filling his story with the nasty detail, violent action and unexpected plotting that keep it moving and twisting like a faith healer’s rattlesnake.
 And while The Acolyte is more dystopian sci-fi than horror, Cutter fills his world with vividly described murder and mutilation, sideshow freaks and stomach-churning cruelty.”